COVID-19 is here to stay so due diligence is required now more than ever.

-Phishweb indexes the phishing techniques used in social engineering attacks.
+Phishweb will continue to index phishing techniques used in social engineering attacks.

 2019 Top 10 General Email Subjects via KnowBe4